Noagiannone03/fornap/docs/database/DATABASE.md

 4. The document is populated with data from the signup form (`SignupFormData`) and default values (e.g., `loyaltyPoints: 0`, initial `activityHistory` entry, `tags: ['actif']`).
 5. The `qrCode` field is generated using the format `FORNAP-MEMBER:{uid}`.
 6. This operation is handled by the `signup` function within `src/contexts/AuthContext.tsx`.

+### User Creation (Crowdfunding)

+1. A contributor chooses a package on the crowdfunding platform.
+2. After successful Square payment, the contribution is saved in the `contributions` collection.
+3. If the package includes membership (`isMember === true`), a user document is automatically created.
+4. The user document includes:
+    *   `registration.source: 'crowdfunding'`
+    *   `registration.crowdfundingContributionId`: Link to the contribution
+    *   `status.tags`: `['CROWDFUNDING', 'NEW_MEMBER']`
+    *   `currentMembership`: Active membership with calculated expiry date
+5. Sub-collections `membershipHistory` and `actionHistory` are created.
+6. This operation is handled by the `saveContribution` function in `fornap-crowdfunding/src/services/contributionService.ts`.

 ### User Data Retrieval